theangrytech-git/az-104-training/README.md

 <details>
 <summary><b>What do I do now?</b></summary><br>
 <br>
 There will be a series of Readme files for each module - they will contain questions, steps, and things to try out for yourself.
-For each Readme file, there will also be an answer file as well - so you can try it out for yourself first, and then look at the answer to try out. <br>
+They currently sit in the 'INFO > 1.
+Exam Questions' folder, there will also be an answer file as well which can be found in the 'INFO > 2.
+Exam Questions' folder - so you can try it out for yourself first, and then look at the answer to try out. <br>
 <br>
 </details>
 <br>